 Java 8 Security Highlights [Video], presentation describing new security features for the JRE.
 More of a marketing video than deep detail but it was fun to participate

-JavaOne Security Track Lead, 2013, 2014, 2015, 2017, security track founder/leader, conference organizer, review researcher submissions.
+JavaOne Conference Security Track/Content Lead, 2013, 2014, 2015, 2017, security track founder/leader, conference organizer, review researcher submissions.
 Made security a priority at JavaOne by adding it as a full track.
 Track leader for a few years.
 Presented several opening track sessions[Video] describing progress on Java security for attendees.
 Oracle cannibalizes their previous years conference web site to create the new site so I’m not sure where older content is located

 OWASP AppSec USA/EU Presenter, presented in the past at both OWASP AppSec USA[Video] in New York City and AppSec EU in Hamburg Germany [Slides].
 Also presented at AppSecEU 2016 in Rome on the OWASP Security Logging Project [Slides]